Begin your creative journey into the world of men’s fashion and style with your very own beginner’s guide.

 Fit is one of the most important men fashion, style and dress concepts to understand and master.
 While fitted clothes may feel a bit unfamiliar at first, especially if you’re used to baggy shirts and jeans, don’t confuse that feeling with discomfort.
 Unfamiliar is not uncomfortable — you’re just not used to it yet.

 High-waisted jeans like the ones Simon Cowell wears are a definite no-no, as are skater slouches that show your boxers.
-And I can’t belief the sagging pants look is still in vogue.
+How are sagging pants look is still in vogue in the 21st century?

 It’s easy to find clothes that not only look good and fit good, but are also comfortable to wear and allow you to move freely.
 You don’t have to sacrifice one for the other.